Shungite: Properties, Facts and Photos

 Shungite is a naturally occurring, non-crystalline solid correctly known as a mineraloid.
 Other non-crystalline solids include jet (similar to coal), moldavite, pearl, opal and obsidian.

-Elite shungite, also known as noble shungite, has a unique appearance, distinctive texture, and is surprisingly lightweight.
-Raw material has a soot-like residue that comes from particles of carbon.
+Elite shungite, sometimes known as Noble shungite, has a unique appearance, distinctive texture and is surprisingly lightweight.
+Raw material leaves a soot-like residue from carbon particles.

 The colour of shungite can vary from a rich shade of bronze to almost black.
-It's opaque and can be highly lustrous.
+It's opaque and highly lustrous.

-Geologists believe shungite formed through the metamorphism of crude oil more than two billion years ago.
+Geologists believe that it formed through the metamorphism of petroleum-like organic matter more than two billion years ago.
 One scientific study describes it as a fossilised organic material formed from sediments dating back to the Precambrian.

-The late Judy Hall, author of the Crystal Bible books, claims shungite may have formed before organic life was established on Earth.
-That's since been dismissed because proof of its biological origin has been established.
+The late Judy Hall, author of the Crystal Bible books, claimed shungite may have formed before organic life was established on Earth, which has since been dismissed because proof of its biological origin has been established.

 Most carbon-based materials come from decayed organic matter, such as ancient forests.

-However, the basin for Lake Jänisjärvi (yanis~yarvi), which is less than two hundred miles away, is known to have formed following a meteorite strike.
+However, the basin of Lake Jänisjärvi (yanis~yarvi), less than two hundred miles away, is known to have formed following a meteorite strike.

 Fullerenes In Shungite

 The presence of fullerenes in shungite was first described in 1992.
-Fullerenes, which have antioxidant properties, are an allotrope of carbon.
+Fullerenes are an allotrope of carbon that have been studied for their antioxidant properties.

 An allotrope is the ability for a chemical element to exist in two or more forms within the same physical state.
 "Physical state" means the form (solid, liquid or gas) remains consistent while the structural arrangement varies.